The Yummy Life

 Pretty-in-Pink Popcorn Party Mix

-Last week I did a post about making a Game Day Popcorn Party Mix in team colors for a Super Bowl party.
+Awhile back I made a Game Day Popcorn Party Mix in team colors for a Super Bowl party.
 Today's post is about a similar party mix, with a few additions to make it festive and pretty for Valentine's Day or any "pink" party--wedding, baby girl, princess birthdays, etc. (The colors can be changed for other occasions.)
 This mix is delicious, easy, and the colors contribute to your party decorations.
 It's great for classroom party treats or to take to the office to share with co-workers.
 Serve it in a bowl, or put it in gift bags.
 This makes a fun gift or party treat or favor.

 Step 1.
-Assemble the ingredients: popcorn (I used oil- and salt-free air-popped); white chips for melting (vanilla or white chocolate); semi-sweet chocolate chips for melting (not pictured); honey roasted peanuts, M&M's in red and pink (this Valentine's Day version is widely available in stores in February); coarse sea salt; decorating sprinkles (I used pink nonpareils and red coarse sugar); canola oil, food coloring (oil-based recommended; I used Wilton candy colors.).
+Assemble the ingredients: popcorn (I used oil- and salt-free air-popped); white chips for melting (vanilla or white chocolate); semi-sweet chocolate chips for melting (not pictured); honey roasted peanuts, M&M's in red and pink (this Valentine's Day version is widely available in stores in February); coarse sea salt; decorating sprinkles (I used pink nonpareils and red coarse sugar); neutral tasting oil (vegetable or grapeseed), food coloring (oil-based recommended; I used Wilton candy colors.).

 In place of the white chips you can use pink Wilton candy melts that are already colored; although the colors aren't as vibrant.
 You can also omit the food coloring entirely--use plain white melted chips and rely on M&Ms and sprinkles to add color to the mix.